spacetelescope/slitlessutils/docs/glossary.rst

 	signal-to-noise
 		An empirical estimate of the quality of the data by comparing the measurement (the signal) to its corresponding uncertainty (the noise).
 This may also be referred to as S/N or quoted as a *number of sigma* (:math:`n_{sig}`).

+	simple source
+		A source that has a single :term:`dispersed region`.

 	spectral dispersion
 		The parametric curve governing the wavelength along the :term:`spectral trace`.
 Sometimes called the *wavelength solution*.